Sturgeon: Physical characteristics

-Sturgeons retain several primitive characteristics from the bony fishes.
+Sturgeons retain several primitive characteristics from the bony fish.
 Along with other members of the subclass Chondrostei, they are unique among bony fishes because their skeletons are almost entirely cartilaginous.
 To maintain structure, sturgeons are one of few vertebrates to retain a post-embryonic notochord that acts like a soft spine running through the body.
 Notably, however, the cartilaginous skeleton is not a primitive character, but a derived one; sturgeon ancestors had bony skeletons.
 They also lack vertebral centra, and are partially covered with five lateral rows of scutes rather than scales.
 They also have four barbels—sensory organs that precede their wide, toothless mouths.
 They navigate their riverine habitats traveling just off the bottom with their barbels dragging along gravel, or murky substrate.
 Sturgeon are recognizable for their elongated bodies, flattened rostra, distinctive scutes and barbels, and elongated upper tail lobes.
 The skeletal support for the paired fins of ray-finned fish is inside the body wall, although the ray-like structures in the webbing of the fins can be seen externally.

 Sturgeons are among the largest fish: some beluga (Huso huso) in the Caspian Sea reportedly attain over 5.5 m and 2000 kg while for kaluga (H. dauricus) in the Amur River, similar lengths and over 1000 kg weights have been reported.
 They are also among the longest-lived of the fishes, some living well over 100 years and attaining sexual maturity at 20 years or more.
 The combination of slow growth and reproductive rates and the extremely high value placed on mature, egg-bearing females make sturgeon particularly vulnerable to overfishing.

 Sturgeons are polyploid; some species have four, eight, or 16 sets of chromosomes.

 Life cycle

-Sturgeons are long-lived, late maturing fishes.
+Sturgeons are long-lived, late-maturing fishes.
 Their average lifespan is 50 to 60 years, and their first spawn does not occur until they are around 15 to 20 years old.
 Sturgeons are broadcast spawners, and do not spawn every year because they require specific conditions.
 Those requirements may or may not be met every year due to varying environmental conditions, such as the proper photoperiod in spring, clear water with shallow rock or gravel substrate, where the eggs can adhere, and proper water temperature and flow for oxygenation of the eggs.
 A single female may release 100,000 to 3 million eggs, but not all will be fertilized.
 The fertilized eggs become sticky and adhere to the bottom substrate upon contact.
 Eight to 15 days are needed for the embryos to mature into larval fish.
 During that time, they are dependent on their yolk sacs for nourishment.
 River currents carry the larvae downstream into backwater areas, such as oxbows and sloughs, where the free-swimming fry spend their first year feeding on insect larvae and crustacea.
 During their first year of growth, they reach 18 to 20 cm in length and migrate back into the swift-flowing currents in the main stem river.